 - Creole mustard

-- Place cheeses on platter next to smoked sausage.
+- Place cheese on the platter next to smoked sausage.

 - Add bread slices, carrots, and apricots in a triangular pattern.

-- Place bowls of mustard and olives on platter.
-Set jar of tomato confit next to board.
+- Place bowls of mustard and olives on a platter.
+Set a jar of tomato confit next to the board.